GET TAX HELP (800) 536-0734

 Are You Sure You Have to File?

-If you live and work in any of the following states, you are not required to file an income tax return or pay state income taxes: Alaska, Florida, Nevada, South Dakota, Texas, Washington, and Wyoming.
-Two more states, New Hampshire and Tennessee, also exempt wage earners from paying state income taxes, although interest and dividend income is taxed.
-But if you live or work in any of the other 41 states or in the District of Columbia, you may be subject to late filing fees, late payment fees or both.
-(PriorTax)
+As of 2024, if you live and work in any of the following states, you are not required to file an income tax return or pay state income taxes: Alaska, Florida, Nevada, South Dakota, Tennessee, Texas, and Wyoming.
+New Hampshire exempts wage earners from paying state income taxes, although interest and dividend income is taxed.
+In addition, Washington taxes capital gains income of high-earning individuals.
+However, if you live or work in any of the other 41 states or in the District of Columbia, you may be subject to late filing fees, late payment fees or both.

 How to Get a State Tax Extension